Corporate sustainability: what the EU expects from companies

 A bird smeared in thick oil

 The EU wants to make sure that companies respect human rights, protect the planet and are open about their actions.
+To achieve this, it has adopted corporate sustainability rules, laid down in two directives.

 Some changes were proposed by the European Commission in February 2025 to make the rules easier to implement, especially for smaller companies.
 The simplification proposal came in response to concerns that the rules may be creating an excessive administrative burden for some businesses.